-Our ref Submission Response Туре without the eastern access road.
-A 2.2 Provide further details on arrangements to cater and manage overflow parking where sufficient parking is not provided for staff.
+Our ref Submission Response Туре A 2.2 Provide further details on arrangements to cater and manage overflow parking where sufficient parking is not provided for staff.
 Details must include the likely availability of off-site parking having regard to existing arrangements/demand by staff of WPPS and any cost-sharing arrangements.
-Evidence of consultation with operators of nearby commercial carparks that are proposed to be relied upon to manage parking impacts SINSW has engaged with Sydney Olympic Park Authority and confim that parking area P5 could be used as an alternative location.
-SOPA have communicated that P5 would have sufficient capacity for 30 dedicated staff parking spaces even during the Easter Show.
-P5 is located at the intersection of Holker Street with Hill Road and is serviced by bus Route 526, which provides a direct link to the bus stop at the Sydney Olympic Park ferry wharf - approximately 300m walk to the school.
-SINSW is proposing to fully subsidise 30 parking spaces so that cost isn't an issue for the future staff members.
+Evidence of consultation with operators of nearby commercial carparks that are proposed to be relied upon to manage parking impacts SINSW has engaged with Sydney Olympic Park Authority and confirmed that parking area P5 could be used as an alternative location.
+SOPA has communicated that P5 would have sufficient capacity for 30 dedicated staff parking spaces even during the Easter Show.
+P5 is located at the intersection of Holker Street with Hill Road and is serviced by bus Route 526, which provides a direct link to the bus stop at the Sydney Olympic Park ferry wharf - an approximately 300m walk to the school.
+SINSW is proposing to fully subsidise 30 parking spaces so that cost isn't an issue for future staff members.
 This also mitigates the risk that teachers prefer to use other available parking options.
-Route 526 has 20 minute frequency during peak periods and a travel time of about 5 minutes to the school.
-With the scale of increase in teacher demands and that staff would exit the service before it crosses Bennelong Bridge, it is expected there would be sufficient spare capacity for the additional staff demands.
+Route 526 has a 20-minute frequency during peak periods and a travel time of about 5 minutes to the school.
+With the scale of increase in teacher Additional information demands and that staff would exit the service before it crosses Bennelong Bridge, it is expected there would be sufficient spare capacity for the additional staff demands.
 This will also benefit the peninsula by reducing the car demand for Wentworth Point and therefore reduce the traffic impacts of the proposal.
-Additional information A 2.3 Demonstrate that the footpath width on Burroway Road adjacent to the roundabout and on site bicycle parking is sufficient to cater for the expected pedestrian demand and complies with relevant standards.
-SINSW is proposing to reconfigure the roundabout to a give way junction that will provide an increased footpath width at this location.
-The footpath width will exceed 1.2m width, so will meet accessibility standards.
-It is not possible to widen into the site given the constrains already present.
-The give way intersection was tested in SIDRA Network and the results indicated that the intersection can still perform at Level of Service A. While a roundabout provides some limited benefit for traffic to conduct U-turns, the give way intersection provides a higher quality crossing experience for students.
-The removal of the island and midblock islands makes for a more straightforward design of the proposed raised threshold zebra crossings, which are more challenging to install adjacent to a roundabout.
-The give way intersection has been incorporated into the revised landscape plan.
-The raised threshold zebra on the southern side of the intersection (on Wentworth Place south of Burroway Road) is not feasible to construct as there is insufficient sight distance to the exit ramp from Marina Square.
+A 2.3 Demonstrate that the footpath width on Burroway Road adjacent to the roundabout and on site bicycle parking is sufficient to cater for the expected pedestrian demand and complies with relevant standards.
+School designs have been modified to be consistent with Development Consent DA 40-2015 as modified, in particular the approved Ridge Road.
+As a result of this, there are changes proposed to the concept layout, including a reconfiguration of the site.
+With the new design, the pinch point is eradicated because the site is now integrated with the Ridge Road design.
+Refer to below for an extract of the design and the interface with the footpath.
 Addendum